garnierclement/pfe/README.md

 	$ node -v 				# must display v.0.10.28
 	$ npm -v 				# must display v1.4.9

-Compile and install [ZeroMQ] v4.0.4 from source tarball (also requires libtool, autoconf and automake, but they are built-in Rapsbian)
+Compile and install [ZeroMQ] v4.0.4 from source tarball (it also requires libtool, autoconf and automake, but they are provided by Rapsbian)

 	$ sudo apt-get install uuid-dev
 	$ wget http://download.zeromq.org/zeromq-4.0.4.tar.gz